MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/SETVIEW-Function.md

 ---
 title: "SETVIEW Function"
-description: SETVIEW Function Sets the current filter view, which defines the sort order, key, and filters, for a record in a filter control on a filter page. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: SETVIEW Function sets the current filter view, which defines the sort order, key, and filters, for a record in a filter control on a filter page. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na